NunzioKnerr/pannotator_analyse/PannotatoR_Examples.md

 df_oak <- add_plot_kmz(df_oak)
 ```

-## Map the location of data points in each file
+## Map the location of data points in each file {#map-the-location-of-data-points-in-each-file}

 ``` r
 # Using the geometry field